Current RTA focus

 On-ramp signals can preserve freeway flow at a very low cost compared to new construction.
 With traffic entering the freeway in a smoother, regulated fashion, everyone can arrive to their destinations sooner, more reliably, and with increased safety.
 In addition, the Federal Highway Administration has noted that on-ramp signals can lead to a reduction in fuel consumption and vehicle emissions.
 Click here for information from Washington State DOT.

-When on-ramp signals were temporarily deactivated on several Minneapolis-St. Paul freeways in response to a Minnesota legislative mandate, an independent study found that when on-ramp signals were deactivated:
+Our current success for the I-540 on-ramp signals in Raleigh is very similar to that experienced in Minnesota several years ago.
+When on-ramp signals were temporarily deactivated on several Minneapolis-St. Paul freeways in response to a Minnesota legislative mandate, an independent study conducted in 2001 found that when on-ramp signals were deactivated:

 - Travel times increased 22%